How to create a privacy policy and terms & conditions for a website

-1. What is a privacy policy and terms & conditions?
+1. What is a privacy policy and terms and conditions?

-2. What information to include into your Privacy Policy and Terms & Conditions
+2. What information to include in your privacy policy and terms and conditions

-3. Online generators for creating a privacy policy and terms & conditions
+3. Online generators for creating a privacy policy and terms and conditions

-Privacy Policy and Terms & Conditions are two major documents that you website must absolutely have.
-In these documents, you need to explain to your visitors what types of their personal data you’re collecting, how you’re going to use these data, how you’re protecting their data from unauthorized access, etc. Read on to find out how to write a smart privacy policy and terms & conditions for your online platform.
+A privacy policy and terms and conditions are two major documents that your website must absolutely have.
+In these documents, you need to explain to your visitors what types of their personal data you’re collecting, how you’re going to use the data, how you’re protecting their data from unauthorized access, etc. Read on to find out how to write a smart privacy policy and terms and conditions for your online platform.

-What is a privacy policy and terms & conditions?
+What is a privacy policy and terms and conditions?

-Privacy policy is a legal document which explains to visitors how you’re going to use their personal data.
+A privacy policy is a legal document that explains to visitors how you’re going to use their personal data.
 You need this document to:

 • Comply with the applicable legislation.
-Nowadays, all websites are obliged to provide the terms of use for different types of data (addresses, phones, credit card numbers, etc.).
-This applies not only to e-shops that accept payments, but to all online platforms.
+Today, all websites are obliged to provide the terms of use for different types of data (addresses, phones, credit card numbers, etc.).
+This applies not only to e-shops that accept payments but to all online platforms.
 User data can be collected via cookie files, GPS, subscription forms, registration forms, etc.

 • Evoke trust.
 Users are unlikely to submit their personal data unless they know how you’re going to use them.
 Without a detailed privacy policy on your website, you risk losing potential clients.

-Terms & Conditions is a document that explains the rules of using an online platform.
+Terms and conditions is a document that explains the rules of using an online platform.
 You need this document to:

 • Outline the rules.
 Outline what users can and cannot do on your website.
 Also, set forth your responsibility for the risks or losses related to the website use.